 - Borderlands is similar to the Dragon Age example below in that each area has minimum and maximum level, and the enemies you encounter are within a few levels or your level, or their minimum or maximum.
 In the case of co-op, it scales to the host's level.

-- In the game Kingdom of Loathing, there are several times where a monster will scale to your level, that is, their stats are equal to yours, plus a certain amount, including the optional boss, a past incarnation of the final boss, the Naughty Sorceress (later reduced to a static difficulty), and all holiday-related monsters.
+- In Kingdom of Loathing, there are several times where a monster will scale to your level, that is, their stats are equal to yours, plus a certain amount, including the optional boss, a past incarnation of the final boss, the Naughty Sorceress (later reduced to a static difficulty), and all holiday-related monsters.
 Areas with nothing but scaling monsters are this game's Peninsula of Power Leveling.

 - In Dark Age of Camelot, an instanced dungeon's difficulty is scaled by its level range, your level, and the number of players in the group.
 If you enter an instance that's level appropriate for you, the mobs will be relatively easy to kill and complete solo.
 As you add more members however, the enemy NPC's levels will also increase to increase its difficulty as well as rewards.